-As physicians, there are certain options that are better suited to your skillset and limited time than others.
+As physicians, there are certain real estate investment options that are better suited to your skillset and limited time than others.
 Take a moment to learn about your lifestyle, schedule, and goals to find the best solution for you and your family’s financial future before you start investing.

-Let’s take a deep dive into the 4 best ways to start investing in real estate with $50,000.
+Let’s take a deep dive into the best ways to start investing in real estate:

 A syndication is the pooling of multiple investors money together to purchase a larger piece of real estate than you could all afford alone.
 In this type of investing, you provide the syndicator with your capital and receive income payouts, either monthly or quarterly.
 Real estate syndications are the ultimate in passive income, with you making the initial investment, and the syndicator doing the day-to-day work.
 Picture your real estate investments making money while you see patients, and someone else worries about the broken toilet in unit 6.

 No one will call you about a leaky sink, and someone with the experience and know-how will be vetting all the potential tenants for you, arranging contractors as needed, and ensuring your investment is well managed.
 The syndicator will also find better deals than you can alone, thanks to their network of investors, brokers, and agents.
 Finding a great off-market deal is a feat a beginner is unlikely to manage, without a significant commitment to networking.